adithhmathew/python-expense-tracker/readme.md

 ## Deployment

-This project is ready to be deployed using platforms like Render.
+This project is deployed on Render.

+Start command used:
-Start command used for deployment: gunicorn app:app
+gunicorn app:app

+Note: On free hosting, the app may go to sleep after inactivity and data stored in CSV may not persist permanently.

 ---